ICTQual Level 4 Award in Safeguarding Children Train the Trainer

 To enrol in ICTQual Level 4 Award in Safeguarding Children Train the Trainer, learner must meet the following entry requirements:

-• Additional Requirement:Learners should already possess a basic understanding of safeguarding and child protection, including knowledge of relevant legislation, policies, and procedures.
-This background can be gained through previous training, on-the-job experience, or short courses in safeguarding.
+• Additional Requirement:A basic understanding of safeguarding children, including relevant legislation, policies, and procedures, is expected.
+This can be gained through prior training, work experience, or short safeguarding courses.

 This qualification, the ICTQual Level 4 Award in Safeguarding Children Train the Trainer, consists of 9 mandatory units.